 For SB 7 to apply, the building must have applied for a new water connection after January 1, 2018.
 Existing buildings are not required to retrofit submeters.
 CALGreen Section 4.303.2 carries the same requirement into the building code.

-Silviri's leak detection sensors are not legal-for-trade submeters and cannot be used to bill tenants for water under SB 7.
+If the building is targeting submeters, Silviri will recommend legal-for-trade submeters that can be used to bill tenants for water under SB 7, as well as for leak detection.
 For the small subset of California buildings actually subject to SB 7 (post-2018 new construction), the legal-for-trade requirement must be met using a meter that holds California Type Evaluation Program (CTEP) approval — available from manufacturers including Sensus, Badger, Neptune, Master Meter, and others.

 Silviri pre-qualifies a curated list of flow meters for general deployment.
 For buildings that require tenant billing under SB 7, the curated list includes CTEP-approved (legal-for-trade) options from manufacturers including Sensus, Badger, Neptune, and Master Meter.
 The certified meter handles the legal-for-trade billing requirement; Silviri's platform sits on top, handling leak detection, automated alerting, valve actuation, and tenant-facing usage reporting.
 This means a single Silviri deployment can satisfy both leak protection and SB 7 metering using one integrated system.